Interview Series “Seen Through a Spatial Lens … – Spatializations in Global Times”

 This interview is with Benjamin Tallis, Senior Researcher at the Institute of International Relations in Prague and from October to December 2017 Fellow of the Leibniz ScienceCampus “Eastern Europe – Global Area” in Leipzig.

-This blog post is published on the TRAFO Blog.
+This blog post is published on the TRAFO Blog, Link.